SevagSA/Real-Estate-Android-App/README.md

 **![](https://lh4.googleusercontent.com/f6B3HisZyBFisyKxH-V8e0FjkNZLEcfODGVa5tYvuFVNgm_UYJYZPLw5Mk-LOWGSgFnBr7N1dprVFuxEyROq8Gmk12Q4b3ga-fp4x5_50wcM-3Naxpx9LbUifS7oE_yQNExLlGJ9)**

 By clicking on the "Contact" button, a dialog box will be displayed.
-This will prompt the user to send an email to the agent's email through Gmail.
+This will prompt the user to send an email to the agent's email through Gmail (req 11).
+When sending the email, the user will receive a notification notifying them that their action was successful (req 17) Also, a success sound effect will be played (21).

 **![](https://lh6.googleusercontent.com/41VTyEjWbNTg_zE15r2JuaTAwsNRvKuljrjagpuRiGJwempehTh5fjC1YVLm0NfDwCnSCPvHi8l2NlGkawqy56OEwrLzBfDNbImC1PiJ6-Ewc6if7ALuvVrdmwrNbB_65NCuTznD)**